GMLatLU/GapAnalysis/README.md

 Programs used in the manuscript 'European Agrifood and Forestry Education for a Sustainable Future - Gap Analysis from an Informatics Approach' by Burleigh and Jönsson.

-To begin you must identify Masters program URLs using the European Tertiary Education Register database (ETER, www.eter-project.com).
+To begin you must identify universities with appropriate Masters programs using the European Tertiary Education Register database (ETER, www.eter-project.com).
 See manuscript for details.

-#collect text from each of the progam site(s).
-See manuscript for details.
-When done, run:
+#collect text from each of the university progam site(s) by running:
 Gap_scrape.py

 #Collect all the scraping results in a document called 'website_data.csv'.